If we all turn to the back of our favorite string packet, there’s no ‘sell-by date’ in sight!

 These guidelines will ensure your unopened strings stay healthy for years to come.
 The first thing to be aware of when storing your unopened strings relates to your environment.

-Although electric guitar strings are made from a combination of nickel and steel, it doesn’t mean you are out the woods yet, being an iron compound is not to say that nickel won’t rust.
+Although electric guitar strings are made from a combination of nickel and steel, it doesn’t mean you are out of the woods yet, being an iron compound is not to say that nickel won’t rust.

 The main aspect to monitor and control is your environments ‘humidity’.
 The reason high humidity is a problem for strings packaged in the usual paper envelopes relates to the moisture within your climate.